-I enjoyed my trip to Bran Castle.
-I love the long train ride with the view.
+I enjoyed my trip to Bran Castle, and I love the long train ride with the view.
 I also loved the trip because I had good company. 🙂 It would be wonderful if we could spend more time in Braşov cause we’ve heard good things about the city.
 Well, I guess that just means we need to go back for another visit 😀

 Have you visited Romania?
 Share your story with us in comments!

 Like my posts and want to stay up to date?